wkh237/react-native-fetch-blob/README.md

 A project committed to make file access and data transfer easier, efficient for React Native developers.

-> If you're going to use github repo as npm dependency please visit the [archive repository](https://github.com/wkh237/react-native-fetch-blob-package/releases/tag/v0.9.6).
+> If you're going to use GitHub repo as npm dependency please visit the [archive repository](https://github.com/wkh237/react-native-fetch-blob-package/releases/tag/v0.9.6).

 > For Firebase Storage solution, please upgrade to latest version for best compatibility.